albaye/FarmBeats_project/Aware_Kits/Lab2_WaterYourPlant/Alarm_system/Setup_hardware.md

 ![Grove Red LED](media/GroveLEDRed.jpg)

-## Optional LED Setup - LED Component Breadboard
+## Optional LED Setup - LED Component

-Otherwise, you can use a standard LED component, a breadboard, a 330Ohm resistor, and some jumper breadboard wires instead.
+Alternatively, you can use a standard LED component, a breadboard, a 330Ohm resistor, and some jumper breadboard wires.
 The parts you will need are listed below:

 ![LED component](media/led.jpg)